megabyde/latex-report-boilerplate/README.md

-# latex-report-boilerplate
+# LaTeX Report Boilerplate

-A simple LaTeX boilerplate for reports in Russian
+A simple LaTeX boilerplate for reports in Russian.